Fidget Spinner Cookies-How to Make with a Giveaway

 - See Sweet Sugarbelle’s Donut Cookie Cutter in the first picture?
 Well, when I shared the How to Make Awesome Pineapple Cookies the other day, I told you to hold on the center part of the cookie you cut out so you could use them for these cookies.
-That circle is the perfect size, but you may already have a circle that would make a great center for the spinner.
-Like I said, don’t stress and use what you have on hand.
+That circle is a perfect size, but you may already have a circle that would make a great center for the spinner.
+As I said, don’t stress and use what you have on hand.

 - Use the donut cutter to cut out the circle you’ll use in the center.

 Royal Icing for Dipping the Cookies: